fabdab2008/Code-Hub/README.md

 # Academic-OOP-firstShot

-These cpp files visualize the idea of inheritance and most of its  basic underlying concepts.
+These cpp files visualize various ideas and concepts of Object Oriented Programming.
-We get the ideas of multi level,multiple and hierarchical inheritance from these codes.
+C++ language has been used here.